vivekkarn/classification-of-heart-sounds/README.md

 # classification-of-heart-sounds
-Trying to classify heartsounds for murmur and extrasystole using tensorflow
+Trying to classify heartsounds for murmur and extrasystole using tensorflow and sklearn